 However, there are certain circumstances - for example if there's a serious risk of imminent harm to you or to others - when they may have to break your confidence.
-For example, if a client is seriously mentally ill and needs hospitalisation, or if the therapist suspects child or older person abuse, they may refer the client to a GP, social services or the police.
+For example, if a client is seriously mentally ill and needs hospitalisation, or if the therapist suspects a child or adult is being abused, they may refer the client to a GP, social services or the police.
 Such referrals are usually made with the client's knowledge and consent but may not be, depending upon circumstances.